Abusalem9/Covid19-Vaccination/README.md

 # REST API for an Online Cab Booking Application

-* We have developed this REST API for an Online Cab Booking application.
+* We have developed this REST API for an Covid-19 Vaccination.
 This API performs all the fundamental CRUD operations of any Online Cab Booking platform with user validation at every step.
 * This project is developed by team of 5 Back-end Developers during project week in Masai School.

 ## Tech Stack